morungos/morungos.github.io/_posts/2022-09-05-scots-proverbs.md

 possible of their language and rhetorical style, each with an accompanying image, and to tweet them every few hours.

+If you want to take a look, check out [@ScotsProverbBot](https://twitter.com/ScotsProverbBot) on Twitter, although it's early days, and the collection will grow over time.
+It's currently set to tweet out a new proverb every eight hours, starting at noon Edinburgh time (obviouasly).

 ## Building a Twitter bot

 An intriguing part was building the bot itself with a proper degree of legitimacy.